Prajwal1110/APS.github.io/README.md

 ## Introduction

 Welcome to the Portfolio Project on **Ola,Uber: Investigating Intelligent Data Structures**.
-This project is a deep dive into the advanced algorithms and data structures that power OLA and UBER services, enabling enhanced service management and efficiency.\n
+This project is a deep dive into the advanced algorithms and data structures that power OLA and UBER services, enabling enhanced service management and efficiency.<br>
 Ola and Uber are the prominent ride-hailing services in the world.They provide users with a convenient way to book rides through mobile applications, leveraging complex algorithms and data structures to ensure efficiency, reliability, and scalability.

 ## Objectives/Need of Portfolio